 Neither the victim/survivor nor the perpetrator should attend the ICAT case review.
-However, victims/survivors should be informed by victim services or another support person of the progress of the ICAT review and of risk management strategies that are undertaken on their behalf.
-The expert opinion of the victim/survivor increases the effectiveness of risk management, emphasizing close liaison to the success of the risk management plan.
+The victim/survivor should be informed by victim services or another support person of the progress of the ICAT review and of risk management strategies that are undertaken on their behalf.
+The expert opinion of the victim/survivor increases the effectiveness of risk management, and contributes to the success of the risk management plan.
 The victim/survivor must be notified when the case is closed.